 |Relative Humidity (RH)||ERA-Interim Reanalysis||ECMWF||Entire Solcast Record||Global||30km|

 |Snow Depth (SWDE)||ERA-Interim Reanalysis||ECMWF||Entire Solcast Record||Global||30km|

-We also do not apply any terrain shading corrections to our data, because the true horizons at (and within/across) your particular site can vary greatly based on local factors that are not captured even in 10 metre topographic data sets like trees, small mounds, buildings and other structures.
+Solcast maps altitude and elevation with a grid size of 150m2.
+We do not apply any terrain shading corrections to our data, because the true horizons at (and within/across) your particular site can vary greatly based on local factors that are not captured even in 10 metre topographic data sets like trees, small mounds, buildings and other structures.
 Good PV modelling software like PV Syst allows you to edit your horizons precisely, and take control of shading for yourself.

 The Typical Meteorological Year (TMY) is a collation of multiparameter weather data that provides a representation of the typical conditions at a specific location.
 This one-year period of data is selected from a historical dataset so that it presents the range of weather phenomena, while still giving annual averages that are consistent with the long-term averages.
 The use of long term 10+ year data is necessary to reduce uncertainty from interannual weather variability.

 TMY data is generated from Solcast’s global solar database of satellite-derived and modeled meteorological data.
 The objective is to produce an hourly resolution file that matches the long-term DNI and GHI yearly averages.